Review and road test of the Hyundai i30 Fastback

 Cost of Ownership

 The introduction of new engine technology has kept Hyundai right on the pace of the class best when it comes to efficiency and carbon dioxide emissions.
-The brand says that the 1.0 T-GDI petrol model will return a combined cycle figure of 54.3mpg and a CO2 return of 120g/km.
-For the 1.4 T-GDi manual, the figures are 49.6mpg and 134g/km, while for the 1.4 T-GDi auto, you're looking at 50.4mpg and 129g/km.
+The brand says that the mild hybrid 1.5-litre T-GDi petrol powerplant in use here can return up to 45.6mpg on the combined cycle and up to 141g/km of CO2.
+That's for a manual.
+For the DCT auto, the figures are up to 47.1mpg and up to 136g/km.

 There's not much wrong with the standard i30 hatch: it just needs a bit more style and character.
 Perhaps aware of this, Hyundai has provided the i30 range with this much better-looking Fastback bodystyle and it's enough to put the finishing touch to a very complete package indeed.